GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 fields in the header structures of the data resources, such as ``GMT_GRID``.
-For the various table resources (e.g., ``GMT_DATASET``) these modifiers result in a specially formatted comments beginning with “Command: ” or “Remark: ”, reflecting how this type of information is encoded in the headers.
+For the various table resources (e.g., ``GMT_DATASET``) these modifiers result in a specially formatted comments beginning with "Command: " or "Remark: ", reflecting how this type of information is encoded in the headers.

 Exporting Data